Symptoms, causes, and treatments for

 Bronchitis, sometimes called a chest cold, is an infection of the lungs and bronchial tubes.
 Usually, bronchitis appears after you've had a cold or flu illness for an extended period.
 If those underlying illnesses aren't adequately treated, they can creep into your chest and create a more severe infection.

 Acute bronchitis is a short-lived viral infection of your lungs, and it usually progresses from a previous cold or flu.
 Acute bronchitis may last up to three weeks, and your coughs will produce a lot of mucus.
 That's a good thing: doctors call that a productive cough, and it's better to get the excess mucus out.

 Chronic bronchitis is a repeated bronchial infection generally caused by smoking or inhaling harsh or dangerous chemicals and particulates.
 Chronic infections are resistant to treatment.
 While less common, a chronic episode of bronchitis is something to be aware of.
 If your cough hasn't cleared up after more than three weeks, see a doctor for treatment options.
 Untreated, chronic bronchitis leads to conditions like chronic obstructive pulmonary disease (COPD).

 Bronchitis has a chance of occurring from a viral infection.
-White it’s not generally something to worry about, there are specific symptoms that indicate you should seek immediate medical attention:
+While it's not generally something to worry about, there are specific symptoms that suggest you should seek immediate medical attention: